chlebik/rhcsa-practice-questions/questions/019_create_users_with_secondary_groups.md

 id andrew
 id susan
 id sarah

+# or for one group
+groupmems -g sysgrp -l
 ```

 * You can try to login as **sarah** but it should not work: